AndrewGarven/DifferentialExpression/README.md

 ## The Cancer Genome Atlas (TCGA) RNA-seq Differential Expression

 # Project Description
 This project simplifies the process of pulling RNA-sequencing data from the open source data repository The Cancer Genome Atlas (TCGA).
 It then simplifies the process of performing both EdgeR and DESEQ2 differential expression.
-In developing a simplified workflow, this repo aims to encourage running multiple different differential expression pipelines to target exaggerated false positives As shown by Yumei Li, et al. (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02648-4)
+In developing a simplified workflow, this repo aims to encourage running multiple differential expression pipelines to target exaggerated false positives As shown by Yumei Li, et al. (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02648-4)

 # future developments
 1. Addition of Simple Wilcoxon rank-sum test (Proven best FDR control by Yumei Li, et al.) (September 2022)